ml-jku/HopCPT/docs/index.md

 |  | Winkler | $\textbf{0.19}^{\pm 0.01}$ | $0.24^{\pm 0.00}$ | $0.28$ | $0.32$ | $0.35$ | $0.36$ |

 <details>
-  <summary> <strong>Table Information</strong> </summary>
+  <summary> <strong>►Table Information</strong> </summary>
-  Bold numbers correspond to the  best result for the respective metric in the experiment (PI-Width and Winkler score).
+  <sub>Bold numbers correspond to the  best result for the respective metric in the experiment (PI-Width and Winkler score).
 The error term represents the standard deviation over  repeated runs with different seeds (results without an error term are from deterministic models) <br><br>
   Check the paper for more detailed explanation about the overall experiment, data sets, compared models, hyperparameter tuning and other details.
-  There you can also find additional evaluations, also to non-CP methods.
+  There you can also find additional evaluations, also to non-CP methods.</sub>
 </details>